-- It’s bespoke custom code which means she’s going to have to pay a web-designer a lot of money to change the layout or templates.
+- It uses bespoke custom code.
+She’s not a techie-kind of person, so she’s going to have to pay a web-designer a lot of money to change the layout or templates.
 (It’s not WordPress so I can’t help her.)

 Another friend needed a website for their small business, and decided to go with one of those website builders that you see advertised on YouTube.
+(Hello Wix!)
 Great… but,

-- you’re sort of locked into their proprietary setup…
+- you’re locked into their proprietary setup… s

-- you may not be able to customize it the way you want or need.
+- you may not be able to customize things the way you want or need to.

-- If there are any SEO (search engine optimization) problems with the way that website service does things, you have to wait for the company to fix the problem.
-(For example, until 2016, Wix used to use “hashbangs” in their URL structure which kept Google from indexing all of the Wix website content – in other words, you didn’t do great with Google.)
+- If there are any SEO (search engine optimization) problems with the way that the website service does things, you have to wait for the company to fix the problem.
+(For example, until 2016, Wix used to use “hashbangs” in their URL structure which kept Google from indexing all of the Wix website content – in other words, those Wix websites didn’t do great with Google.)

 So, this is the guide I wish my friends had on How to Start a Website (using WordPress).